 The claims records will likely be kept in an information system to accommodate reporting, statistics and control of the claims process.
 (See Chapter 5—Claims.)
 In a conservation or rehabilitation, control in this area is critical and systems support is vital.

 In a liquidation, the claims information system is usually a key component to the notice process and may be critical to the adjudication of claims.
 Where the insurer has an automated claims system, data will most likely need to be extracted and imported into the receiver’s claims administration system to facilitate the proof of claims process, communication with the guaranty associations and reinsurance recoveries.
-Where the receiver elects to use the company’s existing system to process estate claims, it will need to be modified to accommodate several new data elements, including, but not limited to, proof of claim numbers, priority classifications, types of claims (third party, guaranty fund, etc.) and Uniform Data Standard (UDS) transmissions to guaranty associations.
+Where the receiver elects to use the company’s existing system to process estate claims, it will need to be modified to accommodate several new data elements, including, but not limited to, proof of claim numbers, priority classifications, types of claims (third party, guaranty fund, etc.) and Uniform Data Standard (UDS) conversion when transmitting claims data to property and casualty guaranty associations.
+(See Chapter 2, Section IV.
+M. -- Liquidation Considerations.)